-The Extremely Thin & Durable Foldable Flagship HUAWEI Mate X6 Arrives in UAE
+The Extremely Thin & Durable Foldable Flagship HUAWEI Mate X6 Arrives In UAE

+(MENAFN- Mid-East Info) With Enhanced Durability, Dual OLED Displays, and Advanced Cameras, the Huawei Mate X6 Raises the Bar for Foldable Smartphones.

-(MENAFN- mslgroup) The latest generation Mate series foldable, Huawei Mate X6, has hit the shelves in the United Arab Emirates.
-Bringing significant upgrades to display, camera, durability, user experience, and more, Huawei takes foldable innovation to new heights, forming a new benchmark in the With Enhanced Durability, Dual OLED Displays, and Advanced Cameras, the HUAWEI Mate X6 Raises the Bar for Foldable smartphones industry.
+Dubai, UAE, January, 2024 – The latest generation Mate series foldable, HUAWEI Mate X6, has hit the shelves in the United Arab Emirates.
+Bringing significant upgrades to display, camera, durability, user experience, and more, Huawei takes foldable innovation to new heights, forming a new benchmark in the With Enhanced Durability, Dual OLED Displays, and Advanced Cameras, the HUAWEI Mate X6 Raises the Bar for Foldable smartphones

 The HUAWEI Mate X6 is now available for purchase through Huawei's online store and select retailers in UAE at a price of AED 7199.
 It is available in three colours: Nebula Grey, Nebula Red, and Black.